Hikes in Mount Rainier National Park

 [Mount Rainier] is the most topographically prominent mountain in the contiguous United states … [and] is considered one of the most dangerous volcanoes in the world.

-On a visit to Mount Rainier, you can see old-growth forests, meadows of wildflowers, and fields of snow, all at the base of a dauntingly beautiful mountain.
-The nearest trailheads to Mount Rainier are called Paradise and Sunrise, where there are also historic lodges and visitor centers.
+The nearest trailheads to Mount Rainier are called Paradise and Sunrise,accompanied by historic lodges and visitor centers.
 To summit Mount Rainier requires technical climbing and is best attempted through a guide service.
 Mount Rainier National Park was the nation’s fifth national park, born on March second, 1899.
 The park protects 368 square miles of Central Washington and offers hundreds of miles of hiking trails.
+Campgrounds are available inside Mount Rainier National Park as well as within the surrounding national forest.

-This picturesque trail visits a fire lookout tower near the summit of Mount Freemont, with incredible views over Mount Rainier and the surrounding mountains.
+This out and back hike visits a fire lookout tower near the summit of Mount Fremont with incredible views over Mount Rainier and the surrounding mountains.

 6 miles